 - Butter: 1 cup of butter adds flavor, structure, and buttery goodness in each bite.
 Make sure it’s properly softened to room temperature before beginning.

-- Sugar: Like many cookie recipes including these dreamy shortbread wedge cookies, creamed butter and sugar is the base of this dough.
+- Sugar: Like many cookie recipes including these dreamy shortbread wedge cookies, creamed butter and sugar is the base of today’s dough.

 - Vanilla & Almond Extract: Flavor and more flavor!
 Almond extract is a welcome addition.
 If you’re not a fan of almond, see my recipe notes below.